Harnessing factors for your needs

 - Pursues consistent returns over a market cycle

-- Uses factors to tailor efficient fixed-income solutions to specific client needs, such as liability matching for pensions and insurance companies
+- Leverages factors and broader investment capabilities to tailor efficient fixed-income solutions to specific client needs

 Stock values fluctuate in response to the activities of individual companies and general market and economic conditions.
 Bond values fluctuate in response to the financial condition of individual issuers, general market and economic conditions, and changes in interest rates.
 Changes in market conditions and government policies may lead to periods of heightened volatility in the bond market and reduced liquidity for certain bonds held by the fund.
 In general, when interest rates rise, bond values fall and investors may lose principal value.
 Interest rate changes and their impact on the fund and its share price can be sudden and unpredictable.
 Investing in environmental, social, and governance (ESG) carries the risk that, under certain market conditions, the investments may underperform products that invest in a broader array of investments.
 In addition, some ESG investments may be dependent on government tax incentives and subsidies and on political support for certain environmental technologies and companies.
 The ESG sector also may have challenges such as a limited number of issuers and liquidity in the market, including a robust secondary market.
 Investing primarily in responsible investments carries the risk that, under certain market conditions, an investment may underperform funds that do not use a responsible investment strategy.